mozilla-services/merino-py/docs/dev/testing.md

 Unit tests should appear close to the code they are testing, using standard Rust unit tests.
 This is suitable for testing complex behavior at a small scale, with fine grained control over the inputs.

-## Integration tests

-Many behaviors are difficult to test as unit tests, especially details like the URLs we expose via the web service.
-To test these parts of Merino, we use integration tests, which starts a configurable instance of Merino with mock data sources.
-HTTP requests can then be made to that server in order to test its behavior.

 ## Contract tests